WilliamThyer/williamthyer.github.io/_posts/2022-01-04-heuristic_ai.md

   - AI
 ---

 I created a 1v1 fighting game in Python using [PyGame](https://www.pygame.org/wiki/about).
 Included is a 1-player option that allows you to play against a challenging AI opponent.
-It can make fast decisions based on the many different factors of the current game state.
-I personally still lose to it almost half of the time.
+It can make fast decisions based on many different factors of the current game state.
+I personally lose to it almost half of the time.

-How do you program character in video games make reasonable decisions automatically?
-A common method is to use [heuristics](https://optimization.mccormick.northwestern.edu/index.php/Heuristic_algorithms), which allow you to break down complex problems into simple decisions.
+How do you program a character in a video game to make reasonable decisions automatically?
+A common method is to use [heuristics](https://optimization.mccormick.northwestern.edu/index.php/Heuristic_algorithms).
+This allowa you to break down complex problems into simple decisions.
 They may not provide optimal solutions, but they are often fast and easy to understand.
 Both of these features are useful for developing a competitive enemy in a fighting game.

 ## Developing the game